NxPKG/khulnasoft-docs/content/dns/zone-setups/subdomain-setup/setup.md

 {{<Aside type="note">}}

-The following steps are similar if your Cloudflare parent zone is in a secondary setup, with the only difference that you will use your external primary DNS provider to make any necessary adjustments to DNS records.
+The following steps are similar if your Khulnasoft parent zone is in a secondary setup, with the only difference that you will use your external primary DNS provider to make any necessary adjustments to DNS records.

 {{</Aside>}}